 Government supporters held some counter-demonstrations in Havana.

-On Monday, US President Joe Biden threw his support behind the protestors- in short remarks to reporters.
+On Monday, US President Joe Biden threw his support behind the protests.

 He called on Havana to respect "the right of peaceful protest and the right to freely determine their own future," and called on the Cuban leadership to serve the needs of their people "rather than enriching themselves."

-Senator Bob Menendez, chairman of the US Senate foreign relations committee, also tweeted in support of the protestors on Sunday night.
+Senator Bob Menendez, chairman of the US Senate Foreign Relations Committee, tweeted in support of protesters.

-One local in San Antonio de los Banos, on condition of anonymity, told AFP that she participated in the demonstration as she was exasperated by "the situation with electricity and food."
+One local in San Antonio de los Banos, on condition of anonymity, told AFP that she participated in the demonstration because she was exasperated by “the situation with electricity and food”.